pathway27/jpt3ds/README.md

 The nds homebrew remade for the 3DS.

-The original source for jpt can be found on the nds-src orphan branch of this repository the latest from sourceforge.
+The original source for jpt can be found on the nds-src orphan branch of this repository which was downloaded from the latest release on [sourceforge](https://sourceforge.net/projects/jptraining/?source=directory).

 # Building